If you have a good memory, you may recall a few weeks just before Steve Jobs passed on, Apple stock dropped a good few percentage points.

-Gideon Shalwick and I were talking about one of his recent product launches.
+Gideon Shalwick and I were talking about one of his product launches.
 He mentioned that despite making it very clear that this particular product was going to be released sequentially and you would not get access to everything up front, some people bought expecting everything immediately, and consequently sent him emails asking where the rest of the content was.

 Gideon and I both use and teach a system of sequential content delivery (usually in an online course model) because it allows you to get to launch quicker.
 You don’t need to have the entire product ready to go from opening day, you only need the first lot of content.
-From there you stay one step ahead of your members, creating the next module or lesson the week before they are due to receive it.
+From there you stay one step ahead of your subscribers, creating the next module or lesson the week before they are due to receive it.

-You may think you are clearly outlining what to expect, including clear descriptions of what is going to happen and how things will be delivered, yet it won’t necessarily be enough.
+You may think you are clearly outlining what to expect, including clear descriptions of what is going to happen and how things will be delivered, yet it won’t be enough.
 Some people will make assumptions and not read your explanations, and then be disappointed when they don’t get what they expect.

-So what can you do to minimize the chance of mis-communication and manage the expectations of your customers?
+So what can you do to minimize the chance of miscommunication and manage the expectations of your customers?
 Read on and find out…

 The challenge when managing expectations comes down to two variables –

-To make things worse, we aren’t even necessarily comparing apples to apples.
+To make things worse, we aren’t even comparing apples to apples.
 Someone may become your customer with their benchmark for preconceptions coming from what they studied at university or college in the offline world.
-In this case they are comparing offline academic training to your online course.
+In this case, they are comparing offline academic training to your online course.
 Hardly an adequate comparison, but unfortunately impossible for you to control.